Uranium mining in Australia: 1906–1915

+1944–present

-Serious uranium exploration started in 1944 after requests from the United States and United Kingdom governments, and in 1948 tax concessions were offered by the Commonwealth for successful discoveries.
-A£1.8 million uranium treatment complex operated by the Government of South Australia at Port Pirie commenced operations in August 1955, processing ore from Radium Hill and Wild Dog Hill (Myponga), south of Adelaide.
-The complex supplied the United Kingdom - United States Combined Development Agency and closed in February 1962.
+In 1944 exploration resumed at both Mount Painter (at the new East Painter Camp), Radium Hill, and other sites, for potential use in allied nuclear weapons projects after requests from the United States and United Kingdom governments.
+In 1948 tax concessions were offered by the Commonwealth for successful discoveries.
+A £1.8 million uranium treatment complex operated by the Government of South Australia at Port Pirie commenced operations in August 1955, processing ore from Radium Hill and Wild Dog Hill (Myponga), south of Adelaide.
+The complex supplied the UK-US Combined Development Agency and closed in February 1962.

-Uranium deposits were found at Rum Jungle (NT) in 1949 and a mining operation run by the Commonwealth commenced there in 1954.
+The East Painter Camp closed in 1950.
+Uranium deposits were found at Rum Jungle (NT) in 1949 and a mining operation run by the Commonwealth government commenced there in 1954.
 Further discoveries were made at South Alligator River (NT) in 1953, Mary Kathleen (Qld) in 1954, and Westmoreland (Qld) in 1956.
-In 1954 Radium Hill reopened as a uranium mine and mining operations started at other sites in the late 1950s, including El Sherana, Coronation Hill and Palette.
+In 1954 Radium Hill reopened as a uranium mine, and mining operations started at other sites in the late 1950s, including El Sherana, Coronation Hill, and Palette.

-By 1964, production had mostly ended due to depleted reserves and filled contracts.
+By 1964, production had mostly ended, due to depleted reserves and filled contracts.
 Export sales during this initial phase included 7,730 tonnes of uranium to the US and UK for their nuclear weapons programs.
 Much of the sales related to the power generation in overseas countries.

 A second wave of exploration activity in the late 1960s occurred with the development of nuclear energy for electricity production.
 60 deposits had been identified up to the late 1970s.
 The Ranger deposit was discovered in 1969, Nabarlek and Koongarra in 1970, and Jabiluka in 1971.

+Between 1968 and 1971, a consortium of mining companies discovered further uranium deposits at Mount Painter, including the Hodgkinson Project.

+Australia was part of the 1972-1976 uranium producers cartel, Societe d'Etudes de Recherches d'Uranium.
+The other cartel members were France, South Africa, and Anglo-Australian transnational Rio Tinto Zinc Ltd. It was formed by the major non-US uranium producers to mitigate the impacts of US policy on the uranium market; to do so, the cartel engaged in bid rigging, price fixing, and market sharing.
+Westinghouse filed an antitrust lawsuit against cartel members in 1976 and the cartel disbanded.